 Psychological Support is an Integral Part of Family Care

-Our child psychology service offers all-inclusive assessments and personalised therapy to meet the psychosocial, emotional, behavioural and cognitive needs of parents and their children at each stage of their lives.
+Our child psychologists and therapists offer all-inclusive assessments and personalised therapy to meet the psychosocial, emotional, behavioural and cognitive needs of parents and their children at each stage of their lives.

 Child Psychology Services